GDeLaurentis/seampy/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to seampy's documentation!
+seampy
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-seampy (Scattering Equations AMplitudes with PYthon)
+seampy (Scattering Equations AMplitudes with PYthon) is a Python package to solve the scattering equations and compute scattering amplitudes.

-Installing seampy
+The scattering equations are solved to high floating-point precision by means of elimination theory.
+The solutions are then used to build amplitudes in a variety of theories.

+Installation
 =================

 Installation is easy with pip::